edwinsanjaya/bci-finalproject/README.md

    interval or time-frequency features, was conducted.Out of the features extracted, the most informative ones were used to reduce the dimensionality of the data and improve the performance of the machine learning algorithms.
-3. Machine learning model development: the preprocessed data and selected features were used to generate the supervised learning models for Support Vector Machine (SVM), Random Forest, Recurrent Neural Network (RNN), and Linear Discriminant Analysis (LDA).
+3. Machine learning model development: the preprocessed data and selected features were used to generate the supervised learning models, we use the following model to work as our classifier:
+   - Logistic Regression
+   - Random Forest
+   - Support Vector Machine
+   - XGBoost
+   - XGBoost Random Forest
+   - Linear Discriminant Analysis
+   - K-Nearest Neighbors
+   - Recurrent Neural Network
-4. Evaluation: the dataset was divided into a training set and a validation set, then each model was trained on the training set and their performance was assessed using the validation set.
-After obtaining each model's performance, their results were compared and the most effective model was selected.
+4. Evaluation: 80% of the dataset were used as a training set to train our model, after the model is trained, the rest 20% of the dataset were used as a testing/validation set.
+We will apply the same procedure for each model, their performance results were to determine the most effective model to be used for our BCI system.

 ![Framework](/imgs/framework.png)